breiting/docker-nvim/README.md

-# Dockerfile for nightly nvim release
+# Docker environment for development

-This repos gives a Docker image for running the latest and greatest neovim source code with the checked in init files.
+This repository is my development environment using docker.
+It offers a Python base image and a configured neovim configuration.

 # Build & Run